 In February 2020 the UN Committee on the Rights of the Child issued an opinion urging the Spanish authorities to adopt measures for the immediate access of a girl to the public system of primary education of Melilla.
 The concerned girl, along with around 100 other children, has been claiming her right to education to the authorities in Melilla and the Minister of Education for several years.

-The situation remains unsolved since three years and in July 2020 the Association for Children Rights (Asociación pro Derechos de la Infancia – Prodein) denounced again that around 100 children would not be allowed to access education the course 2020-2021, due to bureaucratic obstacles that seem to indicate institutional racism.
+Despite that, the situation remained unsolved and in July 2020 the Association for Children Rights (Asociación pro Derechos de la Infancia – Prodein) denounced again that around 100 children would not be allowed to access education in the course 2020-2021, due to bureaucratic obstacles that seem to indicate institutional racism.
 Following a parliamentary request raised by the Parliament’s member Jon Iñarritu of the Basque party Euskal Herria Bildu, the Government answered that the right to education of children should prevail regardless of the legal status of their parents and should be guaranteed in any part of the national territory.

 Following two claims received in October and December 2020, the Spanish Ombudsman requested the Ministry of Education and Professional Training to immediately provide schooling to three children in Melilla, in light of the resolution of the UN Committee on the Rights of the Child and of the documentation submitted that demonstrated the effective residence in Melilla.
 At the time of writing of this report, the Ombudsman’s requests remained unanswered.